 Once again, there's no local dimming feature.
 The videos are still filmed so you can see how the backlight performs versus another TV.

 The HDR brightness is the same in Game Mode as outside of it.
-The image looks the same, and any differences in the test results are down to margin of error.
+The image looks the same.

-The black uniformity is bad, but this can vary between units.
-There's a ton of backlight bleed, especially towards the bottom right corner, and there's no local dimming feature to improve it.
+Unfortunately, this TV has bad black uniformity.
+The entire screen looks blue and washed out due to the low contrast ratio.
+There's a significant amount of backlight bleed, especially towards the bottom right corner, and there's no local dimming feature to improve it.

-With an IPS-like panel, the TCL 4 Series has wide viewing angles, so the image remains accurate when viewing from the sides.
-It's a good choice for wide seating arrangements.
+The TCL 4 Series has a wide viewing angle, so the image remains consistent when viewing from the sides.
+It's a good choice for wide seating arrangements or if you like to move around with the TV on, as you'll see more or less the same image from anywhere.

-The out-of-the-box accuracy is incredible.
+The accuracy before calibration is incredible.
 There are minimal inaccuracies to the white balance and colors.
 Gamma is great overall, but really dark and really bright scenes are too bright, while others are a bit too dark.
 The color temperature is on the cold side, but it's still good.
-Keep in mind that accuracy can vary between units.

 The accuracy after calibration is remarkable.
 We didn't have to adjust the colors at all, and the white balance is slightly better.
 Both the gamma and the color temperature improved a bit, but not by much because we couldn't calibrate it too aggressively.